ufs-community/UFS_UTILS/README.md

 The `cmake` directory contains CMake package find utilities, and utilities to run units tests on some supported HPC platforms.

+## Compile ufs-utils with container on Ursa, and AWS
+container SIFs can be found:
+AWS: EPIC users: /contrib/containers/ubuntu22.04-intel-ufs-env-v1.9.2.img
+     NOAA users: /contrib-epic/containers/ubuntu22.04-intel-ufs-env-v1.9.2.img
+Ursa: /scratch3/NCEPDEV/nems/role.epic/containers/ubuntu22.04-intel-ufs-env-v1.9.2.img
+	(or at dir: /scratch4/NAGAPE/epic/Wei.Huang/containers)

+To compile use container:
+img=/path/to/ubuntu22.04-intel-ufs-env-v1.9.2.img

+on AWS:
+	singularity shell -e -B /contrib [-B /contrib-epic] $img
+        # now in singularity shell with prompt: Singularity>
+	cd /path/to/ufs-utils-source-code-dir
+        ./build_all.sh
+on Ursa:
+	singularity shell -e -B /scratch3 -B /scrathc4 $img
+        # now in singularity shell with prompt: Singularity>
+	cd /path/to/ufs-utils-source-code-dir
+        ./build_all.sh

+At Singularity prompt, type "exit" to quit from singularity.

+On other machines, need to copy SIF ubuntu22.04-intel-ufs-env-v1.9.2.img to the machine, if it is not available there.

+If run executables directly, just issue singularity command as above, and then run the executable.
+There is no experience/experiments to run batch jobs yet (outside Global-Workflow), please contact Wei.Huang@noaa.gov to discuss how to run batch jobs.

 ## References

 Gayno G., Beck J., Carson L., [Pre-Processing: